mcgrathcoutinho/ERCXP/src/token/ERC20/extensions/ERC4626/ExplainERC4626.md

 convertToAssets() - Converts shares to assets.
 The formula used in a = sB/T, where a = amount to withdraw, s = shares to burn, B = balance of vault before withdraw, T = total shares before burn.

-deposit() - Transfers assets from user to vault and mint shares to user
+deposit()/mint() - Transfers assets from user to vault and mint shares to user.
+Both functions are similar and are two sides of the same coin.
+One takes assets as the input while the other takes shares

-mint() - Mints shares to user amd may or may not require user to deposit assets.

 withdraw()/redeem() - Burns user's shares and transfers assets from vault to user.
 Both withdraw() and redeem() are very similar functions and are basically two sides of the same coin.